shreyas-girjapure/Salesforce-Permission-Debugger/Questions.md

 1. `UserEntityAccess` ?

     It is still not known how this object provides values , object and userid's combination should return access defined. but results are very inconsistent.
-Not useful for projet's work
+Not useful for project's work

 1. `ObjectPermission`